openstack/cinder-specs/specs/victoria/default-volume-type-overrides.rst

 * Cinder service

-  * Check if caller is authorized to do the operation: First we'll check the normal policy to see if it's an admin, etc, but then we'll have to check the project, and we'll only authorize the operation if the project's default we want to change is the one in the caller context's or if it's a child.
+  * Check if caller is authorized to do the operation: First we'll check the normal policy to see if it's a system admin, etc, but then we'll have to check the project, and we'll only authorize the operation if caller's context has system scope.

-    For this we can compare the context's project and the requested project and say OK when equal and then leverage the `get_project_hierarchy` method in `cinder.quota_utils` to get the parents of the requested project and see if it's present in the `parents` attribute.
-This will also help us validate that the project actually exists (since the method does a `get` of the project.
+    For this we have introduced a new policy to check if the caller is a system admin and then leverage the `get_project_hierarchy` method in `cinder.quota_utils` to validate that the project actually exists (since the method does a `get` of the project).

   * Add the DB field and the DB migration.